How to visit Bagamoyo

 Bagamoyo stone town tour (2-3 hours)

-Bagamoyo is surrounded by old buildings from the previous generation, beautiful Arab architecture with thick earth walls fitted with well-carved doors made of thick African hardwood.
+Bagamoyo is surrounded by old buildings from the previous generation, featuring beautiful Arab architecture with thick earth walls and well-carved doors made of African hardwood.

-On your walk through narrow streets between the old buildings of Bagamoyo stone town, you will visit the German Colonial Administrative block, the Art market, the Old post office, the 1st Tanzania Primary School, the Old Mosques, the Hanging tower, the Caravan Serai Museum, and the fish market.
+On your walk through the narrow streets between the old buildings of Bagamoyo Stone Town, you will visit the German Colonial Administrative Block, the Art Market, the Old Post Office, the 1st Tanzania Primary School, the Old Mosques, the Hanging Tower, the Caravan Serai Museum, and the Fish Market.

-On your walk along the Indian Ocean beach, visit a center for dhow sailboat construction to learn how local people build boats.
+On your walk along the Indian Ocean beach, visit a dhow sailboat construction center to learn how local people build boats.

 Kaole ruins tour (1-3 hours)

-Kaole village formerly known as ‘Pumbuji’ is one of the oldest villages that immigrants from Arabic countries choose as they landed on East Africa’s coast.
-The town has ruins dating back to the 13th Century.
+Kaole village, formerly known as ‘Pumbuji,’ is one of the oldest villages chosen by immigrants from Arabic countries upon landing on East Africa’s coast.
+The town has ruins dating back to the 13th century.
 In this village, the Sultan of Oman decided to settle and establish administrative and military headquarters.

-Today, the ruins consist of earth and coral, and the Kaole Museum tells many stories about the Ivory trade, the movement of traders, brutal slavery, and the living culture of today’s Kaole people, who mainly originate from Asia.
+Today, the ruins consist of earth and coral, and the Kaole Museum tells many stories about the ivory trade, the movement of traders, brutal slavery, and the living culture of today’s Kaole people, who are mainly of Asian origin.

 Bagamoyo Catholic Church & Museum tour

-Explore the museum to learn about the slave trade, missionaries, the lives of the people, and collections of artifacts from indigenous tribes.
+Explore the museum to learn about the slave trade, missionaries, people’s lives, and collections of artifacts from indigenous tribes.

 Mwambakuni coral reef tour (1-3 hours)